-In the College Counseling Office, our goal is to help students select and apply to colleges that are good “matches” much like the decision-making process to come to Wheeler.
-For some students, this match might be a large, urban institution on the West Coast, while for others it might mean a small, rural college in northern New England.
+In the College Counseling Office, our goal is to help students select and apply to colleges that are good “matches” much like the decision-making process you and your family made to come to Wheeler.
+For some, this match might be a large, urban institution on the West Coast, while for others it might mean a small, rural college in northern New England.
 Some students may even decide to take a gap year and explore a new part of the world before enrolling in college.
-What is key is that we work together with students, parents and faculty to guide (rather than direct) students in the process of finding a college which will further develop their academic and personal growth.
+What is key is that we work together with you, your parents/guardians and faculty to guide (rather than direct) the process of finding a college which will further develop your academic and personal growth.
 Moreover, we should all remember that it is not so much where you go to college that makes the difference; it is what you do once you get there that is most important.

 The college admission process at Wheeler includes the following steps:

 - Evaluation: Helping students and parents to understand the criteria that colleges use to decide admission, and then evaluating the potential range of college options based on the entirety of the student’s record;

 - Exploration: Helping students explore the range of options available using a wide variety of resources;

 - Application: Helping students with their applications, providing technological and personal advice and support to make their application as strong as possible;